Discover Mammoth Cave National Park: Your Must-Have Guide

 Doyel Valley Overlook

 Many scenic overlooks in Mammoth Cave National Park are worth seeing, and the Doyel Valley Overlook is no exception.
 The overlook is accessible from the park entrance road and provides a beautiful view of the rolling hills and valleys in the area.
-The lookout is named after the Doyel family, whom called the park area home prior to the park’s creation in 1941.
+The lookout is named after the Doyel family, who called the park area home before the park’s creation in 1941.

 Do a Ferry Crossing of the Green River